H-zz-H69/Discord-RAT/README.md

 - **Major Bug Fixes**
   Fixed critical bugs that caused crashes in the RAT. 🐛🔨

+# **On 10 Stars - New Update Features:**

+- **Browser Data extraction**
+  Steal cookies, saved passwords, autofill data, and credit details from any browsers. 🌐🔑

+- **Way better encryption**
+  Enhanced encryption to keep operations secure and undetected. 🔐🕵️

+- **Monitor Brightness & Display Control**
+  Remotely adjust screen brightness, turn it off or on, or invert colors to confuse the target. 🖥️🔦

+- **Mouse & Keyboard stop**
+  Freeze or disable the target’s mouse and keyboard, making their system unusable. 🖱️❌⌨️

+- **Antivirus Killer**
+  Disables Windows Defender forever if using WindowsDefender

 **This is probably the hottest designed Discord RAT!
 Be patient to not burn yourself using it. 🔥**

 ## [Setup](https://www.youtube.com/watch?v=3AtgXzT03hU):